This post was originally written in 2017 and updated in February 2021.

 - For audiovisual lecture delivery: Hopefully, you already use PowerPoint, Keynote, Prezi, or some other slide-based presentation tool to accompany your lectures.
 If not, I suggest you develop slides unless you have other visuals.
 Ideally, your lecture doesn’t consist solely of audio with a static visual (or a talking head); this leads to student boredom and distraction.
 Use summary lists, imagery, graphics, and other visuals to reinforce the points you’re talking about.
 Images help engagement a lot.
 When you can’t think of anything, add a cat GIF.
 Attention will skyrocket.
 (Only half joking.)

 - For live lectures, build in question breaks.
 Almost every live lecture should leave 5-10 minutes at the end for student questions.
-I also build in at least one additional opportunity for students to ask questions.
-This would ideally be halfway through, but you should base it on when you think the most questions are likely to arise (e.g., during the most confusing or complicated material).
+I typically build in at least one additional opportunity for students to ask questions.
+This might be halfway through, but you should base it on when you think the most questions are likely to arise (e.g., during the most confusing or complicated material).
 If it makes sense, build in a third break for questions.